jmoiron/johnny-cache/docs/queryset_cache.rst

 exclude from the QuerySet Cache.
 If you have no sense of humor, or want your settings file to be understandable, you can use the alias ``JOHNNY_TABLE_BLACKLIST``.
 We just couldn't resist.

+``JOHNNY_CACHE_BACKEND`` is a cache backend URI similar to what is used by Django by default, but only used for Johnny.
+This allows you to seperate the Cache that is used by Johnny from the caching backend of the rest of your site.

 Signals
 ~~~~~~~